markstout/FileMgr3/prompts.md

+* We are creating a Python coded File Manager for Windows
 * Use PyQt so we can have drag and drop to another application
-* Name it File Manager Vibe Again
+* Name it File Manager Vibe
+* Comments at Top:
+* # File Manager Vibe
+* # Copyright 2025 Mark A. Stout
+* # Licensed under MIT License
+* Variables near start :
+   APP_NAME = "File Manager Vibe"
+   APP_COPYRIGHT = "Copyright 2025 Mark A. Stout"
+   APP_SHORT_NAME = "FileMgrVibe"
 * Resizable window
-* File, Edit and View menus
+* File, Edit, View and Bookmarks menus
 * Starts in center of screen
 * The option to have 1,2,3, or 4 windows
-* Options for layout of the up to 4 windows and a 5th pane for bookmarks.
+* Options for layout of the up to 4 windows
 * For 4 windows : 2 top & bottom on left, 2 top and bottom for right
 * For 4 windows, 4 vertical
 * For 3 windows, 2 top & bottom left, one vertical on right